 The disruptive process of lateral thinking is about “not competing” though.

 The wreckers spent an awful lot of money promoting themselves … car, bike, and truck racing, signage, auto magazines, and classified advertising (this was before the internet of course).
 They tried to have a substantial or dominating influence in nearly every media typically supported by their industry (competitors).

-The target audience was typically male, under 50, heavily into car racing and car restoration, that was extremely sensitive to PRICE!
+The target audience was typically male, under 50, heavily into car racing and car restoration, that were extremely sensitive to PRICE!

-“They were heavily competing and making very little money”
+“They were heavily competing for a small market and making very little money”